Huaynaputina: Geography

 The volcano is part of the Central Volcanic Zone of the Andes.
-Other volcanoes in this zone from northwest to southeast include Sara Sara, Coropuna, Ampato, Sabancaya, El Misti, Ubinas, Ticsani, Tutupaca and Yucamane.
-Ubinas is the most active volcano in Peru; Huaynaputina, El Misti, Sabancaya, Ticsani, Tutupaca, Ubinas and Yucamane have been active in historical time, while Sara Sara, Coropuna, Ampato, Casiri and Chachani are considered to be dormant.
-Most volcanoes of the Central Volcanic Zone are large composite volcanoes that can remain active over the span of several million years, but there are also conical stratovolcanoes with shorter lifespans.
+Other volcanoes in this zone from northwest to southeast include Sara Sara, Solimana, Coropuna, Andagua volcanic field, Huambo volcanic field, Sabancaya, Chachani, El Misti, Ubinas, Ticsani, Tutupaca, Yucamane, Purupuruni and Casiri.
+Ubinas is currently the most active volcano in Peru; Huaynaputina, El Misti, Sabancaya, Ticsani, Tutupaca, Ubinas and Yucamane have been active in historical time, while Sara Sara, Coropuna, Ampato, Casiri and Chachani are considered to be dormant.
+Most volcanoes of the Central Volcanic Zone are large composite volcanoes that can remain active for several million years, but there are also conical stratovolcanoes with shorter lifespans.
 In the Central Volcanic Zone, large explosive eruptions with Volcanic Explosivity Index of 6 and higher occur on average every 2,000 to 4,000 years.

 Huaynaputina is in the Omate and Quinistaquillas Districts, which are part of the General Sánchez Cerro Province in the Moquegua Region of southern Peru.
 The town of Omate lies 16 km southwest of Huaynaputina.
 The city of Moquegua is 65 km south-southwest of the volcano and Arequipa is 80 km to its north-northwest.

-The region is generally remote and the terrain extreme, the area around Huaynaputina is not easily accessible and human activity low.
+The region is generally remote and the terrain extreme.
+The area around Huaynaputina is not easily accessible and human activity is low.
 Within 16 km of Huaynaputina there are a number of small farms.
 A cattle-grazing footpath leads from Quinistaquillas to the volcano, and it is possible to approach the volcano over surrounding ash plains.
 The landscapes around the volcano have unique characteristics that make them an important geological heritage.